I need human help to enter verification code (office hours only)

 Lulav & Etrog

-If you are looking to purchase your own set, for at-home celebration, you can do so here.
+If you are looking to purchase your own set, for at-home celebration, you can do so here

 High Holidays Playlist

 Get ready for the High Holidays by checking out our YouTube playlist, filled with songs to either help you remember or just get in the mood for this special time of year.
 Featuring music from past High Holidays, our playlist is the perfect way to bring the spirit of the season into your home.
-Check it out here.
+Check it out here

 Book of Rememberance

 Recently, you received a letter asking if you would like to add names to the Book of Remembrance, a compilation of tributes to our dearly departed whose memories are consecrated on Yom Kippur.
-Please return your form to Temple Israel by Friday, September 20 to ensure inclusion of your remembrance.
+Please return your form to Temple Israel by Friday, September 5 to ensure inclusion of your remembrance.
 If you have any questions, please contact the Temple Israel Office, 402-556-6536.

 Childcare

-We will again be recruiting staff from our local Jewish schools to watch over children ages 0-4.
+We will again be recruiting staff from our local Jewish schools to watch over children ages 15 months - 4 years.
 They will have fun playing with each other in a safe environment, listening to stories, and hearing the shofar blast.
-Sitter service will be available for Rosh Hashanah morning (Thursday, October 3, 10 a.m. - 12:15 p.m.), as well as Yom Kippur morning (Saturday, October 12, 10 a.m. - 12:15 p.m.).
+Sitter service will be available for Rosh Hashanah morning (Tuesday, September 23, 10 a.m. - 12:15 p.m.), as well as Yom Kippur morning (Thursday, October 2, 10 a.m. - 12:15 p.m.).
 Childcare will take place downstairs in the Education Wing.
+Adults - please walk your children down to sign them in upon drop-off and out for pick-up.
+Reservations are required.
+Please RSVP online by:

-- Thursday, September 26 for Rosh Hashanah
+• Thursday, Sept.
+18 for Rosh Hashanah

 Walk-ins will not be accepted.